arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSitesVMs-OSX/HOL.md

 1. Wait until your Git repository is ready to be used before continue with the following task.

-	>**Tip:** When the Git repository is ready, quick start page will open, containing the set of commands you need to execute for pushing your web application files to Windows Azure.
+	>**Tip:** When the Git repository is ready, quick start page will open, containing the set of commands you need to execute for pushing your web application files to Microsoft Azure.

 	![GIT repository created](Images/git-repository-created.png?raw=true "GIT repository created")